Duvall follows Ozuna with 3 HRs; Braves complete sweep

 WHO’S NEXT?

 RHP Robinson Leyer became the 12th different pitcher to start for the Red Sox in just their 37th game.
-He was the “opener” and fanned two in scoreless inning.
+He was the “opener” and fanned two in a scoreless inning.

 The 27-year-old Leyer made 236 minor league appearances over four organizations before he made his MLB debut Monday, allowing a run with a strikeout.